Planning builds upon our new understandings to create informed, responsive goals.

 - Refer back to theorists or mentors who have influenced our practice, and perhaps those that are new to us - reflect on their ideas, on our own and as a team.

 And then ask ourselves, what do we want to achieve?
-What can we make possible for our children, young people and families and for our team in 2019.
+What can we make possible for our children, young people and families and for our team this year.

 Be You is free and registering is quick and easy.